How To Import Average Costs

 Finale uses an average weighted landed cost to determine your valuation.
 This is a calculated cost defined by your purchase orders and assigned automatically on the shipment.
 The purchase order screen is your master cost center, regardless of a bill or financial document.

-As notated above, Finale does use an average weighted landed cost, allowing the user the opportunity to roll-up their adjustment costs into their inventory value, accounting for the true cost to receive items.
+As notated below, Finale does use an average weighted landed cost, allowing the user the opportunity to roll-up their adjustment costs into their inventory value, accounting for the true cost to receive items.

 If you manufacture finished goods from raw materials, then the average cost of the raw materials received will be rolled-up into your finished goods when a build is completed based on the bill of materials.
 This is only relevant if you use the build feature in Finale to produce finished goods.